 Magnetic resonance imaging (MRI)

 To diagnoses vestibular schwannoma doctors usually do an audiogram(a hearing test Testing Worldwide, about half a billion people (almost 8% of the world's population) have hearing loss.
 More than 15% of people in the United States have some degree of hearing loss that affects their... read more ) first.
-If hearing is lost in only one ear, MRI, preferably gadolinium-enhanced MRI Magnetic Resonance Imaging (MRI) In magnetic resonance imaging (MRI), a strong magnetic field and very high frequency radio waves are used to produce highly detailed images.
-MRI does not use x-rays and is usually very safe... read more , is then done.
+If hearing is lost in only one ear, MRI, preferably gadolinium-enhanced MRI Magnetic Resonance Imaging (MRI) Magnetic resonance imaging (MRI) is a type of medical imaging that uses a strong magnetic field and very high frequency radio waves to produce highly detailed images.
+During an MRI, a computer... read more , is then done.

 Other hearing tests that may be done include tympanometry Testing Worldwide, about half a billion people (almost 8% of the world's population) have hearing loss.
 More than 15% of people in the United States have some degree of hearing loss that affects their... read more (tests how well sound can pass through the eardrum and middle ear) and auditory brain stem response testing Testing Worldwide, about half a billion people (almost 8% of the world's population) have hearing loss.
 More than 15% of people in the United States have some degree of hearing loss that affects their... read more (measures nerve impulses in the brain stem resulting from sound signals in the ears).